homermultitext/hmt-editors-template/template-copy-paste/character-reference.md

 ### "Floating" characters

 Our manuscripts sometimes create combinations of accents, breathings and other marks that we do not encounter in modern typeset Greek, and that cannot be encoded with Unicode characters.
+In those cases where you may need to add an additional diacritic character, use the following encodings:

+-  "floating" acute accent:  `/`
+-  "floating" grave accent:  `\`
+-  "floating" diaeresis:  `+`

+[EXAMPLES TBA]